Sonnet 59: Difference and violence

 The idea of identity commands a differentiation between the self and society.
 According to René Girard, in his book Violence and the Sacred:

 It is not the differences but the loss of them that gives rise to violence and chaos...
 The loss forces men into a perpetual confrontation, one that strips them of all their distinctive characteristics – in short, of their "identities."
 Language itself is put in jeopardy.
 'Each thing meets/ In mere oppugnancy:' the adversaries are reduced to indefinite objects, "things" that wantonly collide with each other like loose cargo on the decks of a storm-tossed ship.
 The metaphor of the floodtide that transforms the earth's surface to a muddy mass is frequently employed by Shakespeare to designate the undifferentiated state of the world that is also portrayed in Genesis.

 Girard goes on to say that "equilibrium invariably leads to violence," while justice is really the imbalance that shows the difference between "good" and "evil" or "pure" and "impure."
 When the past is not differentiable from the present, a violence called sacrificial crises occurs.
 There will always be differences despite the seeming similarities; otherwise, violence will ensue to "correct" the situation.
 This experience in poetry is also referred to as a "force, as it were, 'behind' the representative surface of the poetry."
 The physical is again seen as part of the psychology used by Shakespeare in the language of his sonnets.

 Biblical allusions

-Much of the sonnet seems to be focused on a debate as to whether the old style or the new is superior.
-In fact, the opening lines stating that "If there be nothing new, but that which is Hath been before…" call to mind a similar passage from the Bible's Book of Ecclesiastes, chapter 1, verse 9: "The thing that hath been is that which shall be; and that which hath been done is that which shall be done; and there is no new thing under the sun."
+The sonnet's opening lines ("If there be nothing new, but that which is/Hath been before…") evoke the Bible's Book of Ecclesiastes, chapter 1, verse 9:The thing that hath been is that which shall be; and that which hath been done is that which shall be done; and there is no new thing under the sun.